-There is an understanding that the classic pay per performance (PFP), variable pay, for account managers (sales reps that not only close a one time deal but have a long-term relationship with the customer) can be very problematic.
-The requirements and expectations from this kind of reps (account managers), are different and should be compensated separately.
-Paying reps who perform as account managers only by commission is considered a bad move (Ryals and Rogers, 2005).
-Understanding the new role of the typical sales rep brought to the understanding that a salesperson's performance should not be judged only by his or her performance (Bolander et al., 2021).
-There are many methods for compensating the diverse sales role.
-These can be an increased fixed component, a dedicated bonus, ABI (Activity Based Incentive) pay etc. (Chung et al., 2021).
+Classic PFP and other forms of variable pay can be problematic for such sales rep/ account managers, since account management is a separate discipline that should be compensated separately.
+Paying reps who perform as account managers only in commission is a bad move (Ryals and Rogers, 2005).
+Understanding the new roles typically played now by sales reps has brought about an understanding that they should not be judged on performance alone (Bolander et al., 2021).
+There are many methods to compensate sales reps for the diverse roles they play: Increasing the fixed component of remuneration, a dedicated bonus, activity-based incentive (ABI) pay, and so on (Chung et al., 2021).

-Another solution to deal with customer relation management (CRM), is not to put the customer's management in the hands of the sales rep, who is closing the deal, and who hunts for new customers.
-Organizations may form a team within there are hunters (salespeople who close deals) and farmers (people who take care of the long-term relationship).
-This can be a good combination of acquisition and maintaining customers (Kim et al. 2019).
+Another customer relation management (CRM)-related solution is to remove it out of the hands of the sales rep, who stays the deal closer and new customer hunter.
+Organizations may form a team within which there are hunters (salespeople who close deals) and farmers (people who take care of the long-term relationship).
+This can be a good combination for acquiring and retaining customers (Kim et al., 2019).

-Involving managers
+Involving managers in compensation plan design

-The involvement of sales reps in the quota setting process brings into the discussion the involvement of their managers in the design process of a plan.
-At first sight, there seems to be a conflict of interest: a direct manager has a direct influence on his employee's remuneration.
-However, studies showed that involving managers in the design of compensation plans for their subordinates improves performance (Gundy, 2002; Waiser, 2020).
-It is also recommended to involve leaders from different functional areas (not only sales managers), as the work of the salespeople influences the entire organization (Rouziès and Onyemah, 2018).
-However, there is a need to define a set of constraints to limit the possible conflict of interest.
-These constraints and limitations should include, for example, a limit on the rep's pay, incentive level etc. Once such constraints are in place, the contribution of the manager to the design is much greater than a possible conflict (Waiser, 2020).
+The involvement of sales reps in the quota-setting process raises the question of the involvement of their managers in the plan design process.
+At first sight, there seems to be a conflict of interest, with a line manager has a direct influence on his employee’s remuneration.
+However, studies have shown that involving managers in the design of compensation plans for their staff improves performance (Gundy, 2002; Waiser, 2020).
+Involving leaders from other areas, not just sales management, is also recommended, as the work of the salespeople influences the entire organization (Rouziès and Onyemah, 2018).
+However, there is a need to define constraints in relation to possible conflicts of interest.
+These should include, for example, a limit on the rep’s pay, incentive remuneration level, and so on.
+Once such constraints are in place, the positive contribution of the manager to the compensation plan design is much greater than the threats of possible conflict (Waiser, 2020).

-Some studies emphasize on not only involving the managers in the design process, but also include them in the pay program.
-Again, at first sight looks like a conflict of interests.
-However, literature reveals that paying managers for the results of their employees improves the motivation of both the employee and the manager (Lu and Kittimanorom, 2019).
+Some studies emphasize not only involving the managers in the design process, but also including them in the pay program.
+Despite the possibility of conflicts of interest, paying managers for the results of their employees improves the motivation of both employee and manager (Lu and Kittimanorom, 2019).